-As the year draws to close, it’s time to take stock of what you are doing to increase your overall tax efficiency.
-If you are looking to get a few more tax deductions, this is the time to do so, whether you are paying points for a mortgage or donating to charity.
-And another way you can increase your tax efficiency is to sell some of your losing investments.
-Do a financial checkup, and see what you can do to get ready for tax time.
+When the year draws to close, it’s time to take stock of what you are doing to increase your overall tax efficiency.
+If you are looking to lower your taxes, another way is to sell some of your losing investments to offset capital gains and up to $3,000 of your taxable income.
 The deduction you get for selling your losing investments can dull some of the pain associated with a less than stellar year for your portfolio.

 Here are some of the basics of selling your losing investments:

 - Use investment losses to offset capital gains.
 First, the total loss from the sale of your losing investments is count against your capital gains, which directly lower the taxes you pay.
 Paper losses don’t count.
 You have to sell — and clear — the stocks by the end of the year.
 If you have $15,000 in losses and $10,000 in gains, you can offset the gains, and still have $5,000 “left.”

 - You can reduce up to $3,000 of your taxable income if married filing jointly ($1,500 if single) with investment losses: So don’t get too carried away and sell everything.
 Carefully consider which investments to sell, and consider how they match up with your capital gains.
 In our example above, you can use $3,000 of that $5,000 to reduce your taxable income (use Schedule D for this).
 Even those in a lower tax bracket can see some savings.

 - Carry your losses forward to another year: Since you still have $2,000 “left”, you can actually carry it forward to another year.
 This way you “bank” your losses for use another year.
 However, you should be careful; you are still limited on the amount you can reduce your taxable income by, so piling up too many losses can start to lose its luster.
 Carefully plan out how you will do this.
 It can be wise to sell investments you think are unlikely to recover in the future.